zeyad-belal/zeyad-belal/README.md

-A Software Developer graduated from Full Stack Web Development track using MEARN (ITI) with skills in creating dynamic and interactive web applications, specializing in developing web apps using frameworks such as React, Angular, Express.js, Bootstrap, tailwind, etc, Seeking opportunities to collaborate with a development team to deliver exceptional projects that align with client goals and contribute to the company’s success.✨
+A Software Developer graduated from Full Stack Web Development track using MEARN (ITI) with skills in creating dynamic and interactive web applications, specializing in developing web apps using frameworks such as React, Next.js, Express.js, Bootstrap, tailwind, etc.✨

 * 🌍  I'm based in Egypt
 * ✉️  You can contact me at [zeyadbelal00@gmail.com](mailto:zeyadbelal00@gmail.com)
 * 🚀 I'm currently working at [Egabee]([https://github.com/egabee])
-* 🧠  I'm learning NextJS
+* 🧠  I'm learning React Native

  <div align="center">
   <a href="https://github.com/zeyad-belal">